 2. Teach your child to relax and calm

-3. Talk to them that is normal to be scared of the dark, ghosts, etc.
+3. Talk to them that it is normal to be scared of the dark, ghosts, etc.

 Children often feel that they are the only ones feeling scared.
-Normalise it, talk to them how common it is for children to feel like this and prove there is no monster in the closet.
+Normalise it, talk to them about how common it is for children to feel like this and prove there is no monster in the closet.

-4. Teach self talk: Help them to manage ” the worry monster”
+4. Teach self talk: Help them manage ” the worry monster.”

-Help them to name it as the worry monster being boss and then help them to think of images that make them feel in control, safe and calm.
-You can do this using my safe place exercise here or create one yourself.
+Please help them name it as the worry monster being boss and then help them think of images that make them feel in control, safe and calm.
+You can do this using my safe place exercise or create one yourself.

 5. Have a consistent bedtime routine

-It does not need to be more than 35 minutes, bath, teeth, story, hugs.
-Generally, children who are worried start to stall.
-Sometimes this occurs the minute you go upstairs or children can start to experience anticipation anxiety an hour prior to bedtime.
+It does not need more than 35 minutes, bath, teeth, story, or hugs.
+Generally, children who are worried start to stall before bedtime.
+Sometimes this occurs the minute you go upstairs, or children can start to experience anticipation anxiety an hour before bedtime.
 Be patient and go gently.
 Seek help if you need a therapist to enable this process.

 6. Model calmness

 Children do pick up on our fears, so try to keep calm.
 If your child tells you they are scared.
-You could respond by saying that many children are scared at night but you know they are safe.
-Give them a lovely, soft toy or something of yours to cuddle in the night.
+You could respond by saying that many children are afraid at night, but you know they are safe.
+Please give them a lovely, soft toy or something of yours to cuddle in the night.

 7. Give them a nightlight

 Find a light on a dimmer so you can gently turn it down.
-Remember light soft Amber/red tones are better than lights with a blue hue which will keep him awake.
+Remember, light soft Amber/red tones are better than lights with a blue hue, keeping him awake.